A modeler's guide to studying the resilience of social-technical-environmental systems: Introduction

+\jfd{In this paper, we argue that these two concerns---precise communication and compatible modelling---can be addressed together \jh{in the modelling process.
+For this, we propose a guideline for an iterative approach to modelling systems\footnote{These systems could be of any kind, from purely physical to social-technical-ecological.
+The resilience perspective is particularly promising for the latter; However, the guideline should be applicable to all domains of systems modelling.} for studying their resilience.}} \jfd{Our approach is based on a checklist that helps narrowing down on the precise form of resilience to be studied, the respective research question to be answered, and how a model should be designed in order to address that question.} \jh{We exemplify our approach at the hand of three illustrative example applications.}

+\jh{In view of the ongoing theoretical debate, we take a neutral position regarding the definition of debated terms such as `resilience', `adaptability', `stability', `transformability', etc.}

+\jh{This way, the modeller does not need to decide on one particular theoretical framework upfront but may do so only later when interpreting their results in one or other such framework.}

-The style of the questions of the checklist is inspired by ref.\ \citep{carpenter2001metaphor}, who demand to answer the question ``Resilience of What to What?'' in order to avoid confusion when communicating about a system's resilience.
-However, our guideline extends the required precision by differentiating this question \jh{considerably.} Also, we put less conceptual restrictions on the possible answers to the questions.
-A similar extensive list of questions has been proposed for a geographical context \citep{meerow2019urban}.
-Their question set focuses on ``advancing a politics of urban resilience'' and therefore differs significantly from the one proposed here which is designed for system modellers.
-However, their question set may be seen as orthogonal to ours, each list allowing to refine the other as in a matrix structure.
-E.g., their questions about the ``when'' and ``where'' of resilience are helpful to pinpoint the spatial and temporal aspects of the four main structural components our questions will distinguish: system, sustainant, adverse influence, and response options.
-Our guideline can also be compared to a strategy proposed in ref.\ \citep{grimm1997babel} for communicating better on the term `stability' in the domain of ecology.
-This strategy includes a checklist enforcing a precise definition of the ``ecological situation'' for which a stability statement is made \citep{grimm1997babel}.
-Our checklist, though, is not restricted to ecology and leaves more freedom to the modeller without demanding less precision.
+The style of the questions of the checklist is inspired by \cite{carpenter2001metaphor}, who demand to answer the question ``Resilience of What to What?'' \jfd{Our} guideline extends the required precision by differentiating this question \jh{considerably.} Also, we put less conceptual restrictions on the possible answers to the questions. \ltn{Related question lists have also been proposed for ``politics of urban resilience'' \cite{meerow2019urban} and for ``stability'' in ecology \cite{grimm1997babel}}\JH{, which are either conceptually similar or rather complementary to our checklist}.

-\jh{The paper is structured as follows.
-In Sect.\ \ref{sec:method}, we present a proposed methodology for resilience modeling.
-By way of results, we then apply this methodology to two exemplary application areas in Sect.\ \ref{sec:results}, which is complemented by a third socio-technical system example in the Appendix.
+\jh{The paper is structured as follows: In Sect.\ \ref{sec:method}, we present a proposed methodology for resilience modeling.
+By way of results, we then examplarily apply this methodology to the Amazon rainforest in Sect.\ \ref{sec:amazon}, which is complemented by two more application examples in the Appendix.
 The discussion in Sect.\ \ref{sec:discussion} concludes the paper.}